Marriott Bonvoy Brilliant Card $300 Restaurant Credit: How It Works

 While the card has a steep $650 annual fee (Rates & Fees), I find that to be easy to justify, thanks to benefits like Marriott Bonvoy Platinum status, 25 elite nights toward status annually, an annual free night award, a $300 annual restaurant credit, and more.

-In this post, I wanted to take a closer look at how the card’s $300 annual restaurant credit works.
-While this benefit (annoyingly) has to be used monthly, I find it quite easy to maximize, so I wanted to go over those details.
+In this post, I want to take a closer look at how the card’s $300 annual restaurant credit works.
+While this benefit (annoyingly) has to be used monthly, I find it quite easy to maximize, so let’s go over the details.

 Details of the Marriott Bonvoy Brilliant Card $300 restaurant credit